Connecticut / County

 DMV Information

-East End residents can access motor vehicle services through the Connecticut Department of Motor Vehicles, headquartered in Wethersfield.
-The DMV offers comprehensive licensing, registration, and online services for drivers throughout the state.
+Residents of East End handle vehicle services through the Connecticut Department of Motor Vehicles, conveniently located in Wethersfield.
+The state DMV provides driver licensing, vehicle registration, and other essential services both in person and online.
+Information and resources are easily accessible for new and existing residents.

 Connecticut